ottoman1010/meme-coin-market-cap/README.md

 - Allocates **15% for — Developer Wallet (Development & upgrades, Security audits, Vision continuity, Founder/dev compensation)**.
 - Provides transparency and efficiency for XRP holders interested in meme token exposure.

-MMCI celebrates the lore and community of XRPL meme tokens while providing a structured and automated way to engage with them.
+Rather than focusing on a single meme coin, MMCI provides a real-time, auditable overview of a curated set of XRPL meme projects, allowing the community to observe trends and activity across tokens with notable cultural and community presence on the ledger.

 ---